bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

     - [ ] Charite
     - [ ] MDC
 - BIH/Charite/MDC user name: doej
-- duration of cluster access (max 1 year): 2020-03-30 to 2021-03-30

 [etc.]
 ```

-### Notes
+!!! note "Notes"

-- Work groups on the cluster must have an owner (its leader, principal investigator, etc.)
+    - All cluster groups must have an owner and may have one delegate.
-- Group ownership implies control but also accountability for their work group and members.
+    - Group ownership implies control but also accountability for their group files and members.
-- Through the delegate mechanism, control can be delegated to up to one person (e.g., post-doc in the lab).
-- **Users can be members of one work group only.**
+    - Users can only be members of one primary work group.

-We **strongly** dis-encourage on boarding non lab members into your group.
+    - We **strongly** dis-encourage on-boarding non-lab members into your group.
       This cause biases in usage accounting, may raise concerns in IT security and data privacy audits and also puts unfair responsibilities on the group leader.
-Please use the **project** mechanism described below.

 ## Projects

-Projects are very similar to work groups with the main distinction that
+Projects are secondary user groups to enable:

-- users can be a member of multiple projects (no upper limit)
-- projects can be accessible for member of different groups
+- collaboration and data sharing across different work groups and

-Please note, project membership does not grant cluster access (a primary group membership is still required).
+- fine-grained allocation of additional storage resources.

-Project creation can be initiated by group leaders and group delegates with the following process.
+Project creation can be initiated by group leaders and group delegates as follows:

-1. The initiator sends an email to hpc-helpdesk@bih-charite.de and fills out the following form.
+1. Send an email to hpc-helpdesk@bih-charite.de and includes the filled-out form below.
-   Please consider the notes below on this page.
+   Please read the notes box before sending.
-2. hpc-helpdesk decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
+2. The HPC helpdesk decides on the request and creates corresponding objects on the cluster (groups, directories).
-3. All new users are notified and further instructions are sent to them via email.

-Subsequently, both owner and delegate can initiate changes (new users, resource changes etc.) to the project.
+!!! warning "Important"
+    Changes to an existing project (adding new users, changes in resources, etc.) can only be requested by project owners and delegates.
+    Please send us cluster user names for adding new project members.

 ### Form